 Sustainable workplaces thrive when employees feel invested in the journey:

-- Host “Green Challenge” weeks, where teams compete to reduce their energy footprint.
+- Host “Green Days”, where teams compete to reduce their energy footprint

-- Create an on‑site “Eco Squad” to pilot new ideas—everything from compost bins to bike‑to‑work incentives.
+- Create an on-site “Eco Squad” to pilot new ideas—everything from compost bins to bike-to-work incentives, things that add to environmental sustainability and workplace productivity.

 - Share monthly impact reports: celebrating successes builds momentum and accountability.